mchianale/loan_request_application/README.md

     - A user-facing interface built with Flask, allowing applicants and staff to interact with the system.
 It provides endpoints for submitting loan applications and viewing their evaluation status.

 ---

+## Security

+- **Isolate Database from Frontend and Loan Services**:
+  Ensure that the database is not directly exposed to the frontend or loan services.
+Use secure APIs and backend logic to interact with the database.

+- **Apply Logical Routes in Frontend**:
+  Implement logic in the frontend to block certain components for malicious or unauthorized users.
+This prevents access to sensitive features based on the user's role or authentication status.

+- **Managing User Sessions**:
+  Create a sign-in and login system in the backend that generates a `session_id` for each user.
+User passwords should be hashed and salted to increase security and prevent unauthorized access.

+- **Prevent Multiple Requests from the Same User**:
+  To avoid multiple requests from the same user simultaneously, implement a management system that handles session states and limits duplicate submissions.
+This can be achieved through both backend and frontend logic.

+---

 ## Reuse
 ### Config for all